 Kettlebell Exercises for Hip Hinge

 Kettlebells are a popular tool for working out the hip hinge.
 Using these will help you increase the strength of the muscles associated with the posterior chain.
-Kettlebell exercises for hip hinge are very technical and use your glutes as the main force.
+Kettlebell exercises for hip hinge movements are very technical and use your glutes as the main force.
 Therefore, if you are looking to add some mass to your glutes over time, then keep reading.
 These exercises will be listed in increasing difficulty.
 Click the image to see the video demonstration.

 Kettlebell Twisting Hip Hinge